 General - The following list of courses shows the responsible academic division, course number, course title, number of semester hours credit, course description, prerequisite, if any, and frequency of offering.
-The courses are arranged alphabetically by department followed by the course number.
+The courses are arranged alphabetically followed by the course number.

 - 1. Symbols - Course numbers (Example: ENGL 1101) are in two distinct parts.
 The department code (ENGL) is derived from the name of the instructional department, usually the letters from the name.
 In the course number (1101) the first digit of the number signifies first or second year level.
-Courses with numbers ending in a number divisible by five are reserved for courses that are not part of a specified course sequence.
-Applied Music course numbers are constructed individually: an explanation of how they are constructed can be found in the introductory remarks for those courses (page 297).
-The number in parentheses following the course title specifies the amount of credit, in semester hours, which the course will yield upon successful completion. - 2.
-Transferability of Courses - The Core Curriculum of the University System of Georgia provides for the transferability of those courses which are part of the Core Curriculum Plan.
+Applied Music course numbers are constructed individually; an explanation of how they are constructed can be found in the introductory remarks for those courses.
+The number in parentheses following the course title specifies the amount of credit, in semester hours, which the course will yield upon successful completion. - Transferability of Courses The Core Curriculum of the University System of 2.
+Georgia provides for the transferability of those courses which are part of the Core Curriculum Plan.
 The courses developed for the one- and two-year career programs have been designed to give the student the best possible background needed for employment in the career.
 Therefore, some of the following do not offer comparable programs and courses.
 If in doubt, students should discuss the matter with the advisor or the other institution involved. - 3.
 Learning Support Prerequisites - Students who are placed in Learning Support courses because of their scores on the Admission and Placement Tests will be required to satisfy specific developmental requirements before they can enroll in the college level courses (courses numbered 1000 or higher).
 The minimum developmental level required for admission into any college level course is listed as a prerequisite in the course description.